 NUCP-2402 Radiation Protect II (3-3-4) Continued study in the field of protecting humans from unwarranted radiation exposure.
 Topics include the use of personnel monitoring devices, radiation dose assessment, bioassay techniques, and record keeping.
-Pre-requisites: NUCP-2301;
+Pre-requisite: Take NUCP-2301; Minimum grade C

-NUCP-2680 Cooperative Nuclear/Nuclear Power Tech.
-(1-39-6) Career-related activities encountered in the student's area of specialization offered through an individualized agreement among the college, employer, and student.
-Under the supervision of the college and the employer, the student combines classroom learning with work experience.
-Includes a lecture component.
+NUCP-2680 Co-op-Nuclear/Nuc.
+Power Tech/Technician (1-39-6) Career-related activities encountered in the student's area of specialization offered through an individualized agreement amont the college, employer, and student.
+Under the supervision of the college and the employer, the student combines class-room learning with work experience.
+Includes a lecture component

-NUCP-2681 Coop Education-Nuclear/Nuclear Power Tech/Tec (1-35-6) Career-related activities encountered in the student's area of specialization offered through an individualized agreement among the college, employer, and student.
+NUCP-2681 Co-op Educ-Nuclear/Nuclear Power Tech/Tec (1-35-6) Career-related activities encountered in the student's area of specialization offered through an individualized agreement among the college, employer, and student.
 Under the supervision of the college and the employer, the student combines classroom learning with work experience.
 Includes a lecture component.

-OSHT- Occupational Safety & Health
+OSHT-Occupational Safety & Health

 OSHT-1209 Physical Hazards Control (1-4-2) A study of the common physical hazards in industry and methods of workplace design and redesign to control hazards.
-Emphasis on the regulation codes and standards associated with the control of physical hazards.
+Emphasis on the regulation codes and standards associated with the control of physical hazards

-OSHT-1221 Fire Protection Systems (1-4-2) Study of fire protection systems and their applications with emphasis on the National Fire Protection Association Codes.
+OSHT-1221 Fire Protection Systems (1-4-2) Study of fire protection systems and their applications with emphasis on the national fire protection association codes.

-OSHT-1313 Accident Prevention, Inspection and Invest (2-3-3) Principles and practices providing a basis for understanding the nature of occupational hazard recognition, accident prevention, loss reduction, inspection techniques, and accident investigation analysis.
+OSHT-1313 Accident Prevention, Inspection & Invest (2-3-3) Principles and practices providing a basis for understanding the nature of occupational hazard recognition, accident prevention, loss reduction, inspection techniques, and accident investigation analysis.